 Native applications for iOS and Android are available for interacting with the Mattermost server and receiving encrypted push notifications from your private cloud.
-Organizations can use a Hosted Push Notification Service with encrypted communications to mobile apps on iTunes and Google Play, or deploy to an Enterprise App Store on your organization’s private network.
+Organizations can use a Hosted Push Notification Service with encrypted communications to mobile apps on the App Store and Google Play, or deploy to an Enterprise App Store on your organization’s private network.
 A Test Push Notification Service is available for use while evaluating options.

 Mobile Web Experience¶

-End users can securely share messages and files using a mobile Web-based Mattermost experience on iOS and Android devices.
+End users can securely share messages and files using a mobile web-based Mattermost experience on iOS and Android devices.
 Please see Software and Hardware Requirements documentation for full details.

 Receive emails on desktop and mobile from the Mattermost server.

 The HTTPS connection to the Mattermost server renders pages and provides core functionality.
 It does not include real-time interactivity, which is enabled by the WSS connection.

 If the HTTPS connection is not available, the Mattermost service will not work.
 HTTPS is a secure, encrypted protocol and is highly recommended for production.
 An unencrypted HTTP connection may be used in initial testing and configuration but it is not recommended for production.